myelintek/documentation/content/keras_dog_breed.rst

     label_file = os.path.join(base_folder, 'labels.csv')

-Read name and label of images from label_file, get the most top 20 breeds of count number, and then filter those breeds and shuffle the arrange, finally split it to two parts: train and valid.
+Read name and label of images from label_file, get the most common 20 breeds based on number of images per bread in the dataset. and then filter those breeds and shuffle the arrange, finally split it to two parts: train and valid.